 - Cheese: And of course, the cheese.
-Use a low moisture shredded mozzarella for this classic veggie pizza, or add a kick of flavor with cheddar cheese or parmesan cheese!
+Use a low moisture shredded mozzarella cheese for this classic veggie pizza, or add a kick of flavor with cheddar cheese or parmesan cheese!

-- Tomato sauce: You can use store bought tomato sauce or homemade marinara sauce here (but don’t go overboard, it should just be a thin spread of sauce).
+- Pizza sauce: You can use store bought tomato sauce or homemade marinara sauce here (but don’t go overboard, it should just be a thin spread of sauce).